daniellecrobinson/Data-Rescue-PDX/README.md

 We have a job for you!

-- Trainees - learn about JSON metadata
+- Trainees - learn about JSON metadata, then join the Detectives
 - Data Detectives - adopt a dataset, learn about it, make a JSON metadata file, add it to our list
 - Super Hackers - automate downloading and build tools!